kosukemori/k-autofill/README.md

 - This bookmarklet fill the rows which are not edited manually with "9:00-12:00, 13:00-18:00, Regular(PAY CATEGORY)"
 - This bookmarkler can't fill a timesheet with "Overtime(PAY CATEGORY)"

-## Contents
-'dist_bookmarklet/main.js': Main bookmarklet to autofill
-('dist_bookmarklet/current-timesheet.js': Bookmarklet to jump current timesheet just after login)
-('dist_bookmarklet/savingtimeNov.js':Bookmarklet to enter ST and DST for Daylight savings time.
-But I think it is no meaning)

 ## For Users
-### Set up a bookmarklet (in general)
+### Set up a bookmarklet (in general) and how to use
 1. Create any bookmark
 2. Edit the bookmark.
-Copy and paste from 'dist_bookmarklet/*js' to a URL of the bookmark
+Copy and paste from 'dist_bookmarklet/*.js' to a URL of the bookmark
 3. If you want, edit a name of the bookmark
+4. Open a current timesheet page, and click the bookmark which you edited
+**Please start this bookmarklet after open a current timesheet**
+5. If it is finished, a dialog is appear
+If this bookmarlet is not work, your browser don't prepare the latest ES6
+**Please use latest version browser**
+(And I don't deal with IE. Please forget about him)

+### Contents of 'dist_bookmarklet/*.js'
+- 'dist_bookmarklet/main.js': Main bookmarklet to autofill
+- ('dist_bookmarklet/current-timesheet.js': Jump current timesheet just after login)
+- ('dist_bookmarklet/savingtimeNov.js':Enter ST and DST for Daylight savings time.
+I think it's no meaning)

 ### How to use
-Open the timesheet page, and click the bookmark which you edited
-Please start this bookmarklet after open the timesheet
-If it is finished, a dialog is appear

 ### Caution
 This bookmarklet is created for private